Popr77/powerpuffGirls/README.md

 1. **Dynamic TV Show Search:** The application includes a route parameter that allows passing any TV show name.
 If the parameter is set, the application searches for and displays details and episodes for that TV show.
 2. **State Management:** The project uses Pinia for state management to handle and maintain the application's state effectively.
+3. **Deployed on Netlify:** The application is deployed on Netlify, allowing easy access and sharing: https://clinquant-cassata-67e1da.netlify.app/

 ### Routes